nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Help
 If you are unsure of which commands to use, the `help` command will display a list of available commands for you to use.

+For a comprehensive list of commands available to you, please refer to the [Command List](#command-list) section.

 ![help1.png](images/help1.png)
 <sub>Fig 20: Sample of Help command with listed output of in-built commands.</sub>